Regression-Games/RegressionBot/README.md

 While `rg-bot` is primarily developed to support the Regression Games platform, it can also be integrated into non-Regression-Games projects.
-Usage in unaffiliated projects is nearly identical to [Usage within Regression Games](#usage-within-regression-games) with the distinction that you must instantiate and configure your own mineflayer.Bot before instantiating an RGBot.
+Usage in unaffiliated projects is nearly identical to [Usage within Regression Games](#usage-within-regression-games) with the distinction that you must instantiate and configure your own mineflayer `Bot` before instantiating an RGBot.

 Example: